memento-ai/Memento/README.md

 - `@memento-ai/embedding`: Provides functionality for generating text embeddings using the Ollama language model.
 - `@memento-ai/encoding`: Provides utility functions for encoding and decoding text using the `cl100k_base` encoding.
 - `@memento-ai/function-calling`: Provides a framework for defining and invoking functions within the Memento application.
+- `@memento-ai/function-registry`: Provides a framework for defining, registering, and managing functions within the Memento AI system.
 - `@memento-ai/ingester`: Provides functionality for ingesting and summarizing documents into a Memento database.
 - `@memento-ai/memento-agent`: A key component of the Memento system, providing an interface for interacting with the Memento system and leveraging a database to store and retrieve information.
 - `@memento-ai/memento-db`: Provides a TypeScript interface for interacting with a PostgreSQL database to store and retrieve "mementos" - pieces of information that are part of a conversational history.